 Cooling of Laser Power Meters and Laser Beam Stops

 Laser output power is a fundamental parameter which requires monitoring regardless if it is a scientific or industrial application.
 When the laser average power exceeds a few hundred watts, water cooling is recommended to prevent damage to the detector.
-Aspen Systems visited IPG Photonics in Marlborough with a laser power measurement device from Gentec-EO and the Aspen systems LCS-600 liquid chiller.
+Aspen Systems visited IPG Photonics in Marlborough with a laser power measurement device from Gentec-EO and a custom Aspen Systems liquid chiller.

 How Laser Power Detectors Work